-Table 4: Proposed Wet Weather Releases from Anderson Reservoir to Maintain FERC-OrderedElevation (488 feet) through Existing Outlet
+Table 4: Proposed Wet Weather Releases from Anderson Reservoir to Maintain FERC-Ordered Elevation (488 feet) through Existing Outlet

 Beginning of Month Dry Year Monthly Average Release (cfs) Median Year Monthly Average Release (cfs) Wet Year Monthly Average Release (cfs)

 December 6 6 176.8

 January 4.9 49.5 300.0

 February 4.9 165.9 350.0

 March 6.2 58.1 400.0

 April 6.8 56.6 300.0

-Мау 3.2 20.7 64.5
+May 3.2 20.7 64.5

 June 2.7 18.8 49.0

 July 2.6 17.4 20.1

 August 3.0 17.1 24.5

 September 2.4 17.1 21.1

 October 2.7 17.7 30.4

 November 2.7 18.3 36.6

-4.1.3 Surface Water Augmentation Before Anderson Dam Tunnel Completion:
+4.1.3 Surface Water Augmentation Before Anderson Dam Tunnel Project Completion:

 Currently, Anderson Reservoir typically operates between the elevations of 556 and 582 feet (the latter being 10 feet lower than the existing DSOD seismic restriction).
 At those elevations, regulated releases from the reservoir passed through the existing outlet range from 30 cfs to 60 cfs to provide groundwater recharge (in Coyote Creek and in the in-stream Coyote Percolation Pond just north of Metcalf Road in South San Jose), and in-stream flows for aquatic habitat and sensitive native species during summer and fall, when the Coyote Creek streambed would otherwise be dry.
-After the initial dewatering to elevation 488 feet and before completion of the tunnel construction project, because the reservoir storage would be minimal and the surface water elevation of the reservoir will be lower, releases from Anderson Reservoir are expected to be insufficient to meet the groundwater recharge capacity requirements of the Coyote Creek managed recharge system during many months of each year, and, during prolonged drought, it is likely to be impossible to meet groundwater recharge capacity requirements for one or more entire years.
+After the initial dewatering to elevation 488 feet and before completion of the tunnel construction project, because the reservoir storage would be minimal and the surface water elevation of the reservoir will be lower, releases from Anderson Reservoir are expected to be insufficient to meet the minimum groundwater recharge requirements to protect the groundwater basin and properly manage the Coyote Creek during many months of each year, and, particularly if drought conditions coincide with the FOCP, it is likely to be impossible to meet groundwater recharge requirements for one or more entire years.
 Without adequate recharge, groundwater supplies in this basin will lower rapidly, causing several undesirable effects, including the potential for reduced water quality, increased energy costs to pump groundwater, a need to dig deeper wells, and even potential for overdraft and renewed land subsidence in the northern part of the basin.
-In addition, reductions in Anderson Reservoir releases during dry summer and fall months would be expected to adversely affect sensitive species and habitat within Coyote Creek, including O. mykiss.
+In addition, reductions as a result of the FOCP in Anderson Reservoir releases during dry summer and fall months, which currently prevent the occurrence of dryback conditions within the Creek, are expected to adversely affect sensitive species and habitat within Coyote Creek, including O. mykiss.